Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/dependencies.md

 source ~/.bashrc
 ```

-4. Then you need to add a license.
-Please obtain an academic license from the Gurobi website.
-Then use `grbgetkey` command to validate your license.
+4. Then you need to add a licence.
+If you are an academic, obtain an academic licence from the Gurobi website.
+Then use `grbgetkey` command to validate your licence.

 ```bash
 grbgetkey HERE-SHOULD-BE-YOUR-LICENSE-KEY
 ```

-5. To test if the installation went correctly, use command line:
+5. To test if the installation was correct, use the command:

 ```bash
 gurobi_cl $GUROBI_HOME/examples/data/afiro.mps
 ```

-For a visual guide see the video: https://www.youtube.com/watch?v=yNmeG6Wom1o
+There is a [visual guide](https://www.youtube.com/watch?v=yNmeG6Wom1o) available for Linux installation.

-### macOS:
+### macOS installation

-For a visual guide see the video: https://www.youtube.com/watch?v=ZcL-NmckTxQ
+There is a [visual guide](https://www.youtube.com/watch?v=ZcL-NmckTxQ) available for macOS installation.